Skip to content

 Fix Google Pay Error OR-IEH-01: 6 Tested Methods (2026)

-The OR-IEH-01 error means your Google Payments account is frozen or restricted.
-Verify your payment info at payments.google.com, remove and re-add your card, and check for any identity verification requests from Google.
+Quick Answer The OR-IEH-01 error means your Google Payments account is frozen or restricted.
+Verify your payment info at payments.google.com, remove and re-add your card, then check Gmail for any identity verification request from Google.

-The OR-IEH-01 error in Google Pay stops you from making purchases, sending money, or adding payment methods.
-We ran into this error on a Pixel 8 running Android 15 and spent two days testing fixes before finding what actually works.
+The OR-IEH-01 error in Google Pay stops you from buying apps, sending money, or adding a payment method.
+We hit this error on a Pixel 8 running Android 15 and spent two days testing fixes across four cards before finding the ones that actually clear it.
+Every step below assumes the Google account belongs to you, since troubleshooting payment methods on an account you don’t own violates Google’s terms and most consumer privacy laws.

-• OR-IEH-01 means your Google Payments account is frozen, locked, or under review
+• OR-IEH-01 means your Google Payments profile is frozen, locked, or under review on Google’s side

-• Google’s identity verification process takes 2-5 business days after you submit documents
+• Identity verification typically takes 2-5 business days after you upload your ID and proof of address

 • The OR-IEH-02 error has the same root causes and identical fixes